Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Man has been given six days, or 6,000 years, to try his own ways, governments, religions, value systems, philosophies and forms of education.
 Under Satan’s sway, he has practiced sin—disobedience to God’s commands—for nearly 6,000 years.
 Man has then tried to treat all the ill effects instead of treating the cause of having broken God’s laws.
 This includes the invention of many religions that merely teach the hollow ideas of men in place of the wonderful truths of God.

 God is allowing man to learn bitter lessons.
-The vast majority, who have never known the precious truth of God, are having to learn that their own ways do not work!
-Just before humanity is about to erase itself from the earth, through a combination of weapons of mass destruction and the irreversible pollution of a planet that has limits to how much it can withstand, Jesus Christ will intervene and save mankind from itself!
+The vast majority, who have never known the precious truths of God, are having to learn that their own ways do not work!

 Now continue with II Peter 3, verse 9: “The Lord is not slack concerning His promise…but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.”
 Did you notice that God wants to save everyone?
 Now read this: “[God] will have all men to be saved, and to come unto the knowledge of the truth” (I Tim.
 2:4).
 This scripture is plain.
 God is not, and never has been, in the “mass condemnation” business.

-But He is calling and training a tiny select few who will rule with Christ at His Return, and the setting up of His glorious world-ruling kingdom.
+But He is calling and training a tiny select few who will participate in the setting up of God’s glorious world-ruling Kingdom.

 While you are preparing for conversion, focus on examining all the wrong habits and attitudes that you can.
 There are certain physical changes you can make before baptism.
 Understand.
 Conversion is entirely about changing, growing, overcoming—and developing the character of God.
 This involves getting into the habit of regular prayer, Bible study, meditation and even periodic fasting, going without food and water.